 “Instead of getting 10c per container, Queenslanders could instead be given an electronic ticket for each container recycled.”

 “A poorly designed lottery might conceivably work too well – recycling rates might become so high that they overwhelm the infrastructure or cause a glut of recycled materials.
 This has been shown to be possible when lottery-style contests are used in other environmental regulatory contexts.
 For example, contests that use pollution reduction as a lottery criterion can be too successful – driving down emissions hugely but at a significant cost to economic output.”

 This sort of innovative thinking is really exciting as it is proven in many contexts to deliver real results.
 See our blog on how to influence concepts that can boost workplace recycling in recycling Adelaide.

 Check out our blog on smart ways to use plastic bottles to light sheds in collecting rubbish.

 See our blog on recycling dumpsters.

-At Waster – we love to see innovations in recycling bins Australia technology all the time – and this sort of idea is certainly interesting.
-Whether it will actually boost recycle bin rates – to be honest I have no idea – but it is always good to try new concepts.
+At Waster, we love to see innovations in recycling bins Australia technology all the time.
+We agree that this sort of idea is certainly interesting.
+Whether it will actually boost recycle bin rates or not, I have no idea.
+But, it is always good to try new concepts.

 We will keep you posted on any updates.